thosgood/this-weeks-finds/markdown/101-151/week115.md

 > tunnel led into the cavern, providing the link to the necessary prior
 > concepts, and half a dozen tunnels led out, slanting gently \`down'
 > into the bedrock, pursuing various implications of the definition.
-> Suppose T is a topological space\... then what follows?
+> Suppose T is a topological space... then what follows?
 These routes
 > were paved with small gemstones, each one broadcasting an intermediate
 > result on the way to a theorem.
 >